top of page

 ABOUT ALEXIA BUONO, PHD

 Alexia grew up and studied on the lands of the Haudenosaunee people, now colonized as Buffalo, NY.
 Her professional training in contemporary and modern dance forms led her to the fields of somatics, contact improvisation, education, and transformative justice.
-Since 2008, she’s taught across the fields of dance, early childhood, higher, and teacher and community education.
+Since 2008, she’s taught across the fields of dance, early childhood, higher education, teacher education, and community education

 At the University at Buffalo, SUNY, Alexia earned her doctorate in Curriculum, Instruction, and the Science of Learning and an Interdisciplinary Masters in Humanities with concentrations in Dance and Psychology.
 She also holds a certificate in Embodied Social Justice and is a member of the Latinx Dance Educators Alliance.